cyber-dojo-retired/runner-stateful/README.md

 # run
-For the avatar with the given avatar_name, in the kata with the given kata_id, removes the deleted_filenames, saves changed_files, runs cyber-dojo.sh
+For the avatar with the given avatar_name, in the kata with the given kata_id, removes the deleted_filenames, saves changed_files, runs cyber-dojo.sh Calls to run must be preceeded by one call to kata_new with the same kata_id, and one call to avatar_name with the same kata_id and avatar_name.
 - parameters, eg
 ```
   {        "image_name": "cyberdojofoundation/gcc_assert",